 These are just a few of the top events coming up in the next few weeks.

-The San Francisco Giants baseball team plays in SF at AT&T Park.
+The San Francisco Giants baseball team plays in SF at Oracle Park Park.
 This is a fun ballpark because it's always packed with great energy, offers views of the bay, and has eager kayakers just beyond its walls waiting for home run balls to hit the water.
 It's one of the most popular San Francisco sports events.

 The Giants play about a dozen home games each month during their season, from April to early October.